sydneyhaskell/sydneyhaskell.org/_posts/2017-12-03-a-tight-knit-group.md

 - [Spaced repetition is the most effective way to learn.](https://knowledgeplus.nejm.org/blog/spaced-repetition-the-most-effective-way-to-learn/)
 - [The standard pace is for chumps.
 There’s no speed limit.
 (The lessons that changed my life)](https://sivers.org/kimo)
 - [Always be shipping.
 One of the best secrets to success is simply finishing what you started.](https://matthewforzan.com.au/productivity/always-be-shipping/)
+- This post contains sections from [becoming foolish](https://hmemcpy.com/2017/10/becoming-foolish/) by Igal Tabachnik.